-Estimated number to be served in FY 14/15, 15/16 & 16/17150Budgeted funds for FY 14/15, 15/16 & 16/17No new fundsEstimated Annual Cost Per Client (for direct serviceN/A programs only)
+Estimated number to be served in FY 14/15, 15/16 & 16/17

+Budgeted funds for FY 14/15, 15/16 & 16/17

 OC ACCEPT (formerly OK to Be Me) provides community-based mental health and supportive services to individuals struggling with and/or identifying as Lesbian, Gay, Bisexual, Transgender, Intersex or Questioning (LGBTIQ) and the important people in their lives.
-The program specializes in addressing issues that are common in the LGBTIQ community, such as confusion, isolation, grief and loss, depression, anxiety, suicidal thoughts, self-medication with drugs, high risk behaviors. self-esteem challenges, victimization by bullvina. trauma. homelessness, and lack of familial support.
+The program specializes in addressing issues that are common in the LGBTIQ community, such as confusion, isolation, grief and loss, depression, anxiety, suicidal thoughts, self-medication with drugs, high risk behaviors. self-esteem challenges, victimization by bullying. homelessness, and lack of familial support.
 OC ACCEPT seeks to provide a safe environment with acceptance and compassion for individuals to express their feelings, build resilience, become empowered and connect with others for support.
 The program also raises awareness and reduces stigma by providing education about the LGBTIQ population to the community at large.
 The program provides services to Orange County residents in English, Spanish and Vietnamese.
 OC ACCEPT began serving participants in June of 2011.